liormalichi/Hi-I-m-Lior-Malichi/README.md

 # Hi I'm Lior Malichi :relaxed:

-I'm  a **second year student learning Electrical Engineering** at Ben Gurion University :man_student:

-Due to Coronavirus I decided to change my route in life and take a year off university.

-My current project is **algorithmic  trading app** (python based)  which trades with real money in the stock market.
+I'm a React developer who currently working at Branded in TLV.

-Meanwhile I'm having a lot of fun **creating unity games**, progarmas and projects in python.
+In my free time I'm having a lot of fun listing to songs in spanish having trips in our beautiful country and **creating unity games**, progarmas and projects in python.